flowguardlabs/flow-guard/README.md

 ⚠️ **Testnet Notice**: FlowGuard is currently deployed on Bitcoin Cash chipnet (testnet).
 Do not use real funds.
 Contracts have not been formally audited.

-## 🏆 Chipnet Track & Layla CHIPs Mastery
+## 🏆 Chipnet Track & Layla CHIPs

-FlowGuard demonstrates **complete mastery** of all four Layla CHIPs for the Chipnet Track:
+We're participating in the Chipnet Track and have implemented all four Layla CHIPs:

 ### 📅 CHIP Activation Timeline
 All Layla CHIPs activate on: